 On this page

 For a person in Belgium affected, poverty means having to manage on a net household income under the poverty threshold of 878.00 euros/month for a person living alone in 2022.
 The poor have limited access to basic rights and basic needs (healthcare, work, education, housing etc.)

 According to the UN Refugee Council almost 60 million people are fleeing worldwide.
 They are fleeing from civil war, terrorist violence but also from the general lack of prospects in their home country.
 In Belgium the federal state is responsible for accommodating and distributing refugees and checking asylum applications.
-The DG is only indirectly concerned in this first phase – except schooling for the children and issuing work permits for asylum seekers.
-When a refugee obtains a residence permit and decides to settle in one of the nine DG municipalities, this is when the task of the German-speaking Community in the area of integration officially starts.
+The German-speaking Community is only indirectly concerned in this first phase – except schooling for the children and issuing work permits for asylum seekers.
+When a refugee obtains a residence permit and decides to settle in one of the nine municipalities of the German-speaking Community, this is when the task of the German-speaking Community in the area of integration officially starts.

 Living with a disability

-After the assumption of the responsibilities in the area of disability in 1990, it very quickly became clear that in the DG there was a lack of facilities, instruments and options to respond to the different needs but also the abilities and interests of people with disabilities.
+After the assumption of the responsibilities in the area of disability in 1990, it very quickly became clear that in the German-speaking Community there was a lack of facilities, instruments and options to respond to the different needs but also the abilities and interests of people with disabilities.
 At this period the only existing form of housing consisted of residential homes for people with learning difficulties and multiple disabilities.
 And in the area of employment there were no alternatives to the day centres and sheltered workshops.